amqp-rs/lapin/README.md

 * `rustls-native-certs`: same as rustls, be ensure we'll still use rustls-native-certs even if the default for rustls changes
 * `rustls-webpki-roots-certs`: same as rustls but using webkit-roots instead of rustls-native-certs

+## Integration with async-std

+Integration with async-std is provided by the [async-amqp](https://crate.io/crates/async-amqp) crate.

+## Integration with smol

+Integration with smol is provided by the [lapinou](https://crate.io/crates/lapinou) crate.

+## Integration with tokio

+Integration with tokio is provided by the [tokio-amqp](https://crate.io/crates/tokio-amqp) crate.

 ## Example

 ```rust